getreu/tp-note/doc/source/tp-note--manpage.md

     are available and are executed in the same way.

     _Tp-Note_ ignores the clipboard when run in batch mode with '`--batch`'.
-    Instead, it reads the '`TP_NOTE_CLIPBOARD`' environnement variable.
+    Instead, if available, it reads the `stdin` stream as if the data came from the clipboard.

 **-c** *CF*, **\--config**=*CF*